apuzzi/cambodia-crops/step-by-step.rst

 |

-- You should use the 2019-12_2020_05 monthly mosaic (But also use the MapBox Satellite, and UMD Tree Cover basemaps to assist you).
+- You should use the 2019-12_2020_05 monthly mosaic (But also use the MapBox Satellite, Bing Maps, and UMD Tree Cover basemaps to assist you).

 .. figure:: images/planet2.png